 Active Lives Survey

 Wesport has been funded by Sport England to conduct the Active Lives Survey for Children and Young People across the West of England.
 We are provided with a random sample of schools each term with whom we work with to complete the survey.
-On completion of the survey each school receives a £100 equipment reward, plus a bespoke report outlining your results which cover measures of children’s activity levels, physical literacy, swimming proficiency, wellbeing, self-efficacy and levels of social trust.
+On completion of the survey each school receives a bespoke report outlining your results which cover measures of children’s activity levels, physical literacy, swimming proficiency, wellbeing, self-efficacy and levels of social trust.

 If you have received an email to say your school been selected, please use the downloads on the right to help you conduct the survey or visit the Sport England Information for schools page for a full list of resources.

 In December 2015, the Government published its' new strategy for sport (Sporting Future) extending Sport England’s remit down to 5 years old.
 Hence, the Active Lives Survey: Children and Young People was developed to provide a world-leading approach to gathering data on how children engage with sport and physical activity.
 The aim is to capture data from Schools around how much sport and physical activity children and young people aged 5-16 are participating in, and their attitudes and behaviours towards physical activity.

 Sport England provides us with a list of randomly selected schools each term, along with 3 specific year groups.
 We will then work with the school to identify a random mixed ability class in each year who will be asked to complete the survey.
 You will be provided with unique URL addresses for each survey, once logged in it should take pupils no longer than 20 minutes to complete.
 You will need to choose a date (or 3 separate dates) before the end of term and notify us of your intended completion date.